 Equifax told Bloomberg the report, compiled by

-“While we believe that factual errors serve to undermine the content of the report, we are generally supportive of many of the recommendations the committee laid out for the government and private industry to better protect consumers, and have already made significant strides in many of these areas,” Equifax said in its statement.
+“While we believe that factual errors serve to undermine the content of the report, that may or may not have been influenced by the use of privileged access management, we are generally supportive of many of the recommendations the committee laid out for the government and private industry to better protect consumers, and have already made significant strides in many of these areas,” Equifax said in its statement.

 Here are selected highlights from the report.

 Equifax was unprepared for these risks.
 An August 2016 report by the financial index provider MSCI Inc. assigned Equifax’s data security efforts a rating of zero out of ten.

 An internal security audit in 2015 found a series of structural security flaws.
 “Equifax did not remediate many of the issues identified in the 2015 audit prior to the 2017 breach.
 For example, the company had not implemented automated patching tools.”

 “A culture of cybersecurity complacency at Equifax led to the successful exfiltration of the personal information of approximately 148 million individuals.

 Equifax knew the Apache Struts vulnerability that was ultimately used to gain access to its systems was easy to exploit and critical to patch.
 Yet its plan for patching systems boiled down to mass emails.
 Inside the IT department, it was not clear who owned which servers — something the report calls an “execution gap.”
 Partly to blame: A apparent turf battle years earlier

 “A list of Equifax database owners did not exist.
 Therefore, Mandiant had to identify and verify database ownership before it was able to begin its analysis,” the report said.

 Equifax’s failure to patch a known critical vulnerability left its systems at risk for 145 days.
 Meanwhile, subsequent analysis showed that the system — built on legacy Sun Solaris servers, was vulnerable to a host of other exploits, such as SQL injection attacks.